-The 300 DA is equipped with an automatic fire extinguisher system located aft of the engines on the transom.
-In the event of a fire, the heat sensitive automotic head will release the extinguishant as a vapor, totally flooding the area in fire-killing concentrations.
+If equipped the 240 SD automatic fire extinguisher system is located aft of the engine on the transom.
+In the event of a fire, the heat sensitive automatic head will release the extinguishant as a vapor, totally flooding the area in fire-killing concentrations.
 The system indicator light is wired to the ignition and is turned ON when the ignition is turned ON.

 The indicator light, located on the dash panel, indicates to the helmsman when the unit has discharged.
-Under normal circumsances, when the ignition is ON the charge indicator light is lit.
-If the unit discharges, the light wll go out.
+Under normal circumstances, when the ignition is ON the charge indicator light is lit.
+If the unit discharges, the light will go out.